 Something I hadn’t been brave enough to try until recently was one of Satter’s recommendations: Occasionally offer unlimited sweets at snack time.
 That was way outside my comfort zone.
 What if my kids ate the entire plate?
 Or threw up?

-But recently, I set out an after-school snack for my seventh grader and his friend.
+Recently, I set out an after-school snack for my seventh grader and his friend.
 I offered them a plate of cheese, whole grain crackers, and apple slices alongside a plate of Christmas cookies.
 I didn’t set a limit on the cookies.
 I didn’t suggest they eat the “healthy stuff” before the cookies.
 I just offered it.
 And then nonchalantly observed them while cleaning up the kitchen.

-Here’s what they did: They each ate about 2-3 cookies while also eating almost the entire plate of cheese, crackers, and fruit.
+They each ate about 2-3 cookies while also eating almost the entire plate of cheese, crackers, and fruit.
 Then they went outside to play football and left the rest of the cookies behind.

 I was intrigued.
 If this worked so well with my older son, how would my (sugar-obsessed) 8 year old handle that kind of no-holds-barred cookie access?

 So one day at snack time, I offered him a plate of peanut butter cookies and a glass of milk.
 Again, I didn’t tell him how many he could have or serve any kind of healthy food alongside it.
 He ate two cookies and went off to play.
+Whoa.